Skip to main content

 • Exit Devices: Select the device to be used when exiting.
 You can choose from the list of registered devices.

 • Limit: Enter the number of persons to limit for entry.
-If the occupancy in the zone reaches the set limit, entry will be restricted.
-You can enter a number from 0 to 10,000; setting it to 0 allows entry without any limitation.
+Entry is restricted if the number of individuals reaches the set occupancy limit.
+You can enter a number from 0 to 10,000, and setting it to 0 allows access without limits.

 • Auto Count Reset: You can set the time to automatically initialize the stored occupancy count.
 Every day at the set time, the occupancy count and the number of always-passing individuals will be reset.

-• Count Alert: You can send an alert to the administrator or log an event before the number of people in the zone reaches the set limit.
+• Count Alert: You can send an alert to the administrator or log an event before the number of entrants reaches the set limit.
 When occupancy pre-alerts are enabled, the Alert 1 input field becomes active.
 To set Alert 2, click the button.

-• Network Failure Action: You can set whether to allow user entry and exit when a network error occurs in the configured devices for the zone.
-If set to allow entry and exit, restrictions on entry will be lifted if the device's network connection is lost, and users can enter even if the actual occupancy exceeds the limit.
+• Network Failure Action: You can determine whether to allow entry and exit when a network error occurs with the configured device.
+When set to allow entry and exit, the entry restriction stops when the device loses network connection, and users can enter even if the actual number of entrants exceeds the limit.

 Info